Estimating and interpreting secondary attack risk: Binomial considered harmful: Introduction

-To estimate the FAR, each household must be followed up for the entire duration of the within-household outbreak.
-An unbiased estimate of the household FAR could then be obtained by calculating the proportion of susceptibles who are infected, as in a binomial model.
-Each time a susceptible household member is infected, the risk of infection in the remaining susceptibles increases.
-The binomial variance assumes that infections in different household members are independent, but infections within a household are positively correlated.
-Because of this correlation, the binomial model underestimates the variance of the number of infections in a household.
-Thus, binomial confidence intervals will have poor coverage probabilities.
-To address this issue, cluster adjusted variances have been used to account for correlation among household members~\cite{halloran2003estimating}.
+In its original usage, the SAR was defined as the probability that a susceptible in a household with a primary case is infected by within-household transmission, whether or not there were multiple generations of transmission within the household~\cite{frost1938familial, wilson1939measles}.
+Here, we will call this the household final attack risk (FAR).
+With complete follow-up of all households, a cluster-adjusted binomial model could produce an unbiased estimate of the FAR.
+However, the estimated FAR will be biased upward if there are co-primary cases or if household members are at risk of infection from outside the household during the follow-up period~\cite{wilson1939measles, fox1974family, kemper1980error}.
+Such conditions are common in practice, so the binomial model cannot be salvaged by returning to early interpretations of the SAR.

-In this paper, we use analytical calculations and simulations to illustrate the dangers of using a binomial model to analyze the transmission of infection within households.
-Our results indicate that the household FAR can be estimated accurately as long as the variance is cluster-adjusted to account for the correlation of infection within households.
-To estimate the household SAR, chain binomial models~\cite{becker1989analysis, RampeyLongini1992} or pairwise survival analysis~\cite{Kenah2011, Kenah2013} should be used.
-We use household surveillance data collected by the Los Angeles County Department of Public Health during the 2009 influenza A (H1N1) pandemic to illustrate the practical advantages of these methods over a binomial analysis.
+In its modern interpretation, the household SAR is an extremely useful measure of the transmissibility of infection.
+However, this interpretation requires us to abandon the use of binomial models for estimation.
+Here, we use probability generating functions and simulations to show that (1) a binomial model produces biased estimates of the household SAR even when the probability of transmission is small and (2) cluster adjustment of the variances does not produce interval estimates with the expected coverage probabilities.
+To estimate the household SAR, explicit statistical models of disease transmission such as longitudinal chain binomial models~\cite{becker1989analysis, RampeyLongini1992} or pairwise survival analysis~\cite{kenah2011contact, kenah2013non, kenah2015semiparametric} should always be used.
+We illustrate the practical implications of these results using household surveillance data collected by the Los Angeles County Department of Public Health during the 2009 influenza A (H1N1) pandemic.